1. Home

 Overview

-The ADA Campaign Controls for Screen Readers (EXTENDED) extension in Digioh enhances accessibility by ensuring all elements are compatible with screen readers.
+The ADA Box Controls for Screen Readers V2 extension in Digioh enhances accessibility by ensuring all Campaign elements are compatible with screen readers.
 While most elements do not require additional configuration, images need specific settings for optimal accessibility.
-This document provides step-by-step instructions on how to configure image elements correctly.
+This document provides step-by-step instructions on how to configure image elements correctly, as well as the additional metadata controls available in this extension.New to this extension?
+See How to Optimize for Screen Readers in Digioh for installation steps.

 Prerequisites

-• Make sure the ADA Campaign Controls for Screen Readers (EXTENDED) extension is installed in your Digioh environment.
+• Make sure the ADA Box Controls for Screen Readers V2 extension is installed in your Digioh account.

 Configuring Images for Screen Readers